 I appreciate Ptolemy’s exceptional brain.
 Who doesn’t like to chart, map, and analyze things?
 I know I do.
 I try to keep a running list of when flowers start to bloom in my corner of #Belhaven to see how the list measures up the following year.
-In late January, the azaleas.
+In mid January, the camellias.
 Check.
 The second week of February, the Japanese magnolia trees.
 Check.

 It seems that the magnolia (not the Japanese kind) blooms in Belhaven started opening a bit later this year, compared to last year.
 Stuff I need to commit to a book, I’m guessing.
 My own Amalgest.